Fired VA head Shulkin says political appointees were focused on privatization

 Breaking News Emails

-Shulkin also said on MSNBC's "All In with Chris Hayes" Thursday that he spoke to President Donald Trump by phone on Wednesday, the same day the president announced on Twitter that he would be replaced with White House physician Admiral Ronny Jackson.
+Shulkin also said on MSNBC's "All In with Chris Hayes" Thursday that he spoke to President Donald Trump by phone on Wednesday, the same day the president announced on Twitter that Shulkin would be replaced with the White House physician, Adm.
+Ronny Jackson.

 Breaking News Emails